 Hunting dogs are great breeds, especially, of course, if you like to hunt.
 Even if you don’t, they show great traits of intelligence and loyalty.
-While Foxhounds and Beagles come from the same ancestry, they have been developed over the years to specialize in different game with different specific traits.
-If you’re considering owning one of these breeds, you should take into consideration both their similarities and their differences.
+While Foxhounds and Beagles come from the same ancestry, they have been developed over the years to specialize in different games with different specific traits.
+If you’re considering owning one of these breeds, the Foxhound vs. Beagle, you should take into consideration both their similarities and their differences.

 As similar as these two breeds are in both appearance and mannerisms, they do have their differences.
 It’s important to highlight these differences for anyone who is seriously considering getting either one of these.